weinerjm14/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] What is React JS and what problems does it try and solve?
+What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library for building singlepage apps.
+It solves the issues of changing data, allows one to break down an app into smaller pieces or components, and (through JSX) makes writing a page easier as you can combine HTML, JavaScript, and CSS in way that is more organized and often in a single file for each component of the app.

-- [ ] What does it mean to _think_ in react?
+ What does it mean to think in react?

+Thinking in React is a way of looking at your app and breaking it down into smaller pieces.

-- [ ] Describe state.
+ Describe state.

+State is how data is managed within the component and can be compared with how the variables declared within functions work.

-- [ ] Describe props.
+ Describe props.

+Props are what is given to a component, mzuch like the parameters of a function.z

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect in React is where something has unintended affects outside the scope of it's use.
+You sync these effects using the hook "useEffect".

 ## Project Set Up